kataras/neffos/README.md

 4. Client and server can ask remote side to join to a room, get notified by `OnRoomJoin` and `OnRoomJoined`.
 5. Client and server can ask remote side to leave from a room, get notified by `OnRoomLeave` and `OnRoomLeft`.
 6. Client and server can disallow remote request for room join through their `OnRoomJoin -> return err != nil`.
-7. Client an server can disallow remote request for room leave through their `OnRoomLeave -> return err != nil`.
+7. Client and server can disallow remote request for room leave through their `OnRoomLeave -> return err != nil`.

 ```go
 // blocks until join in both sides.